markdaniel1982/ttlf_pp1/README.md

 ### Responsivity

-Through the project, I regularly checked that any required elements were responsive to allow them to be clearly seen on all devices.
+All pages have been regularly checked for any responsivity issues throughout the project, to ensure that all required elements were responsive to allow them to be clearly seen on all devices.
 Any issues were found and debugged using the devtools in the Chrome browser.

 ### Lighthouse
 After lighthouse testing, It showed that I needed to add an aria-label to the dropdown menu button.
-After adding, the lighthouse test was much better.

 Desktop